hawaii-desktop/hawaii-desktop.github.io/docs/human-interface-guidelines.md

 Before getting into the details we need to clarify what design is about.

-1. **Design is not something you can add later.** Whether you realize it or not, you are constantly designing anything you build.
-It is an intrinsic part of creating something.
-Design is not just what something looks like.
-It's not just the colors and fonts.
-Design is how it works.
-When you decide to add a button that does a thing, that is design.
-You made a decision to add a button with an icon or a label and where that button went and the size and color of that button.
-Decisions are designs.
+1. **Design is not something you can add later.**
+Design is an integral part of building something.
+It's not just colors and fonts, design is how things work.
+When you add a button to your application, that is design.
+You made a decision to add a button with a particular label, icon, location and size.
+The decisions you make are designs.

+2. **Design is not an opinion** Design is testable, therefore one design will meet a specific goal better than another one.
+Design is about solving a specific problem and so you can objectively compare the effectiveness of two designs at solving those problems.

 ## Starting with the fundamentals